1999AZZAR/Systemd-Service-Manager-Web-UI/readme.md

 *   **UI shows "No services found..." but services exist:**
     1. Check the application logs: `sudo journalctl -u servicemanager.service -f`
     2. Look for errors related to `sudo`, `systemctl`, or Python parsing (`parse_list_units`).
     3. Verify the `sudoers` configuration: `sudo visudo -c` and check permissions/content of `/etc/sudoers.d/90-servicemanager`.
+Use `sudo visudo -f /etc/sudoers.d/90-servicemanager` to edit if needed.
     4. Test the command manually as the service user: `sudo -u www-data /bin/systemctl list-units --type=service --all --no-legend --no-pager`.
 Does it work?
 Does the output look parseable?
 *   **Permission Denied / Sudo Errors in Logs:** Likely an issue with the `sudoers` file.
-See previous point.
+See previous point and the "Editing Sudoers Safely" section.
 *   **Service Fails to Start (`sudo systemctl status servicemanager.service`):** Check the logs (`journalctl -u servicemanager.service`) for Python errors, path issues, or port conflicts.
 Ensure the `ExecStart` path in the `.service` file is correct.
 *   **UI Appears Broken / Styles Missing:** Hard refresh your browser (Ctrl+Shift+R or Cmd+Shift+R) to clear the cache.
 Check the browser's developer console (F12) for errors loading CSS, JS, or API requests.
 *   **File Editing Fails:**
-    1. Check `sudoers` rules for `/usr/bin/tee`.
+    1. Check `sudoers` rules for `/usr/bin/tee` using `sudo visudo -f /etc/sudoers.d/90-servicemanager`.
 Are they present and correct for the target path?
     2. Check `ALLOWED_WRITE_DIRS` in `app.py`.
 Does it include the parent directory of the target file?
     3. Check application logs (`journalctl`) for specific errors from `app.py` or the `tee` command.